franklinqin0/blog/_posts/2019-12-30-Vim-customize.md

 ## Plugins

-We can use a plugin manager to manager plugins to make Vim more customizable and powerful.
+We can use a plugin manager to manage plugins which would make Vim more customizable and powerful.

 ### Plugin Manager
 There are many plugin managers for Vim/NeoVim, I switched from singled-threaded [*Vundle*](https://github.com/VundleVim/Vundle.vim) to multi-threaded [*vim-plug*](https://github.com/junegunn/vim-plug) since installing and updating plugins in parallel save much time.

+### Plugin installation
-The installation steps are written on *vim-plug*'s [Github page](https://github.com/junegunn/vim-plug).
-To add a plugin, just put the Github repo after `Plug`, between call begin and end:
+To add a plugin using [vim-plug](https://github.com/junegunn/vim-plug), just put the Github repo after `Plug`, between call begin and end:

 ```Vim
 call plug#begin('~/.vim/plugged')